COLUMBUS, Ohio (WDTN) – Over 21 million dollars was awarded to Ohio Thursday to help combat the opioid crisis.

 The award supports HHS’s Five-Point Opioid Strategy, which was introduced under President Trump in 2017.
 HRSA-funded health centers increased 142 percent from 2016 to 2018, and since President Trump took office, the number of patients receiving buprenorphine, a common form of MAT, has increased 28 percent.

 “HRSA programs play a key role in the Trump Administration’s efforts to battle the nation’s opioid crisis,” said HRSA Acting Administrator Tom Engels.
 “From implementing and expanding substance use disorder services at HRSA-funded health centers to increasing support and training to our nation’s behavioral health workforce to improving access to treatment in rural areas, today’s announcement demonstrates the Administration’s commitment to ending this crisis.”

-The state of Ohio is receiving $7,181,000 to increase access to high quality, integrated behavioral health services, including the prevention or treatment of mental health conditions and/or substance use disorders including opioid use disorder through the Integrated Behavioral Health Services (IBHS) program.Grab the FREE WDTN News App for iPhone or Android.
+The state of Ohio is receiving $7,181,000 to increase access to high quality, integrated behavioral health services, including the prevention or treatment of mental health conditions and/or substance use disorders including opioid use disorder through the Integrated Behavioral Health Services (IBHS) program.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.